enkidevs/curriculum/javascript/javascript-core/intro-js-ii/js-hello-world.md

 ---
-author: kapnobatai136
+author: lior-bd

+category: coding

 type: normal

-category: coding

 setupCode:
-  startingPoint: |
-   // Welcome to the JavaScript coding playground.
+  startingPoint: // Welcome to the JavaScript coding playground.
 // Update the statement with the first thing you'd log if you just landed on Mars!

 console.log("That's one small step for man, one giant leap for JavaScript!");

+links:

 ---

 # Hello Mars!

 ---
 ## Content

 Let's write our first JavaScript program!